Monday, August 26, 2024

 This page describes a voice-controlled shoulder-harness lift to help with transfers to/from my wheelchair.
 I have advanced MS with some remaining leg strength and use the lift for independent pivot transfers.
 Besides featuring hands-free control, the design loops under the arms and pulls up with controlled force, much like a human assistant.

-As of this writing, I built (with help of a good handyman) two of them at home (bed & bath).
-The lifts have done their job over 200 times with only a few software glitches due to since-fixed bugs.
+As of November 2024, I built (with help of a good handyman) two three of them (bed & bath and a horizontal one that pulls me onto the bed at night).
+They have done their job over 200 times with only a few glitches due to since-fixed bugs.
 Why build your own?
 Even the doctor told me not to: Those things never work.
 But they do and I'm unaware of commercial options that allow hands-free voice control.
 Further benefits are flexibility, precise trajectories, and wall-mounting.
 In an earlier life I invented, designed, and built sophisticated equipment for others.
 There is satisfaction in using the skill for a personal need.
+Independence is valuable.

 I'll try to document the lifts better, but for now show a video, some pix, and notes/drawings/code.
 Let me know if you have ideas for improvement or are interested in the design!